MicrosoftDocs/win32/desktop-src/cossdk/com--shared-property-manager-concepts.md

 ---
-Description: 'In COM+, shared transient state for objects is managed by using the shared property manager (SPM).
-The SPM is a resource dispenser that you can use to share state among multiple objects within a server process.' ms.assetid: '31b50c2a-68b5-4816-9a56-8cd9475e7beb'
+Description: In COM+, shared transient state for objects is managed by using the shared property manager (SPM).
+The SPM is a resource dispenser that you can use to share state among multiple objects within a server process. ms.assetid: 31b50c2a-68b5-4816-9a56-8cd9475e7beb
-title: COM+ Shared Property Manager Concepts
+title: COM+ Shared Property Manager Concepts ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # COM+ Shared Property Manager Concepts